Where do you start? Think about the changes you want to make in your life. Do you want to start doing something? Stop doing something?

 Setting goals in your online course is important in a self-paced environment like Virtual High School’s.
 Without deadlines in place, it can be challenging to stay on track.
 If your goal is to complete your course by the end of June, that’s fantastic!
 But don’t forget to make a plan, set checkpoints, and keep thinking about the reward.
 Achieving your goals gives you a sense of accomplishment and feelings of real success.
 These experiences are enjoyable and instill better work practices that will have positive results in post-secondary studies or in the workplace.

-What other methods do you use in goal setting?
+What other methods do you use to set goals?
 Comment below with your ideas.